- Name: Rania Mohamed Abdelazeem

 Advice for other scientists who want to get started or are just starting out?

-To reach your goal, it needs many attempts.
+To reach your goal, you will need many attempts.